Clouds (J. Cole song): Background

-In January of 2025, Cole announced The Algorithm, a blog which he would use to post random content for an audience smaller and more curated than social media.
+In January 2025, Cole announced The Algorithm, a blog which he would use to post random content for an audience smaller and more curated than social media.
 He then clarified that the move was not, in fact, indicative of an album forthcoming.
 However, in February used his blog to discuss his plans to make more music henceforth, citing his recent inconsistency.
 Prior to "Clouds", Cole hadn't released music since the song "Port Antonio" the previous October and Might Delete Later in April.

 Shortly after, he released "Clouds" on The Algorithm with a note stating that he had made the song a few days prior and felt that it would be appropriate to release it on his blog.
 He also stated that he had come up with the song's title within twenty minutes and credits DZL and Omen for the song's production in addition to "small contributions" from himself.